Thursday, September 24, 2015

 Click on any photo to see larger.

 The main difference between Taro Leaf and Collard greens is the texture.
-Collard greens are a little more firm after cooking.
-I'm sure you could tell the difference if you tasted each cooked leaf at the same sitting, but my version of Southern-style Mainland Lau Lau is a tasty alternative.
+Collard greens are a little firmer after cooking.
+I'm sure you could tell the difference if you tasted each cooked leaf in the same setting, but my version of Southern-style Mainland Lau Lau is a tasty alternative.

 Greens are cheap, I get mine from my local Mexican grocery store for less than a dollar per bundle.
 Each bundle holds about 5-8 leaves.
 You could stretch out my recipe (that serves 4) and get away with one bundle, but 2 bundles would give you plenty of greens to go with the pork.